alya/zulip/help/include/automatic-billing.md

   period.
 Each month, you will see a single invoice covering all licenses added that month.

-For example, suppose you start a billing month on a monthly plan with 15 users on Zulip Basic at $3.50/month.
-You'll be billed at the start of the month for 15 licenses ($52.50).
+For example, suppose you are on a monthly plan that costs $8/user/month, and that you do the following during the month:

+1. Add 1 user half way through the month.
+1. Deactivate 5 users the next day.
+1. Add 2 users the next day.

+At the end of the month you will get a single invoice that combines:

+- A $4 charge for adding a license half way through the month.
+- A charge for the next month, which will be $16 less than the previous month, as you need 2 fewer licenses.

 Suppose during that billing month, you:

-* Add 1 user five days before the end of the billing month.
+1. Add 1 user five days before the end of the billing month.
 This requires one additional license, for a total of 16.
+Additional charges:
-* Deactivate 4 users the next day, leaving you with 12 users and 16 licenses.
+1. Deactivate 4 users the next day, leaving you with 12 users and 16 licenses.
-* Add 6 more users on the second-to-last day of the billing month, bringing you to 18 users, and requiring 2 additional licenses for a total of 18.
+1. Add 6 more users on the second-to-last day of the billing month, bringing you to 18 users, and requiring 2 additional licenses for a total of 18.
-* Deactivate 2 users on the last day of the billing month, leaving you with 16 users and 18 licenses.
+1. Deactivate 2 users on the last day of the billing month, leaving you with 16 users and 18 licenses.

 Then, at the end of the billing month, you'll receive a single invoice for 16 licenses at $3.50/month ($56, aka the initial purchase for the